 Different requirements apply concerning documentation depending on whether you make a cash sale or issue an invoice.
 It is therefore important that you determine what your needs are as soon as possible so that you are ready to issue invoices or receive cash payments when you start trading.

 If you make cash sales, you must have a cash register system which fulfils the requirements set out in the bookkeeping rules.
-As of 1 January 2019, anyone who uses a cash register system must ensure that the system comes with a product declaration A declaration must be provided by the supplier confirming that the cash system meets the requirements of the Cash Register Systems Act and associated regulation.
+Anyone who uses a cash register system must ensure that the system comes with a product declarationthere must be a declaration from the supplier confirming that the cash register system satisfies the requirements in the Cash Register System Act and Regulations.
 Cash sales are sales where the buyer pays for goods or services on delivery.
 Cash payments include payments made by cash, credit/cash card and various payment applications (for example Vipps).

 If you apply for state aid or a loan from your bank, your accounts will be a valuable source of information about your business.